evelez7/Park_Parole/credentials/README.md

     <br><strong> NOTE THIS DOES NOT MEAN YOUR DATABASE NEEDS A PUBLIC FACING PORT.</strong> But knowing the IP and port number will help with SSH tunneling into the database.
 The default port is more than sufficient for this class.
 5. Database username: csc648
 6. Database password: sithlord
-7. Database name (basically the name that contains all your tables): 648 DB
+7. Database name (basically the name that contains all your tables): appDB
 8. Instructions on how to use the above information.

 To navigate to the site, type `http://34.68.209.201:3000/` in the address bar.